 - Completed applications will be reviewed by the sub-committee on funding.

 - A comprehensive funding recommendation will be made by the sub-committee to the entire Commission.
-Once final decisions are made, applicants will be notified (in May).
+Once final decisions are made, applicants will be notified (at the end of April/beginning of May).

 - Application form will open to the SMU community in June and be available as long as funds are available.
 Please note, you must submit one form for EACH program/initiative.
 You will need to include a budget proposal with your request.
 Please refer to the template for required information.